*Updated October 15, 2021

 Odors from Sulfur Containing Compounds at Regulated Sources

 Sulfur odors come largely from decaying organic matter - especially when decaying organic materials are concentrated in one area like a wastewater treatment plant, land application of organic fertilizer and certain industries like pulp and paper mills.
 The pulp and paper industry is known for its distinctive smell.
-This smell comes from the decay of wood, which releases naturally occurring sulfur compounds, as well as a sulfur-containing chemical used in the pulping process.
+This smell comes from the decay of wood, which releases naturally occurring sulfur compounds, as well as a sulfur-containing chemicals used in the pulping process.

 Sulfur-containing chemicals are often detected by the human sense of smell in very low concentrations and have an unpleasant odor, sometimes similar to rotten eggs.
 These chemicals can be smelled at concentrations much lower than those associated with being harmful to health.
 Odors of any type can trigger symptoms such as headaches and nausea, and the sense of smell is subjective to each individual.
 There are no state or federal odor regulations applicable to South Carolina.